harrysolovay/Liminal/docs/index.md

 # Liminal <Badge type="warning" text="beta" />

 Liminal is a TypeScript library that manages conversation state without obscuring underlying structures (namely message lists).
-Conversations are modeled as pure generator functions, which can contain local state, branching, parallelized child threads and other useful directives.
-One such directive is `Type`, which can be yielded to generate and parse assistant messages into statically-typed values.
+Conversations ("threads") are modeled as pure generator functions, which can contain local state, branching, concurrent child threads and actions.
+One such action is a `Type`, which can be yielded to generate and parse assistant messages into statically-typed values.

 ```ts